mkewest/HOI4-AI-Reference-Data/database/database/resources.md

 Insufficient convoys or naval supremacy disrupts resource flow, creating shortages even when production exists.

+### AI Import Desire (Defines)

+> [!IMPORTANT] When adding or reordering resources, adjust AI import desire gates.
+The define `NAI::MIN_FACTORIES_TO_WANT_TO_IMPORT` (see `defines_list/NAI.md`) controls the minimum number of civilian factories an AI needs before it considers importing specific resources.
+Keep this aligned with new resources or factory-economy changes so AI does not refuse to import newly added resources.

 ## Common Issues

 ### Missing Resource Icons